hamiha70/detox-hook/packages/foundry/REALISTIC_ETH_USDC_TESTING.md

 ---

-**🛡️ Remember: Always validate available liquidity before testing arbitrage scenarios.
-Start small and scale up based on actual pool conditions.**
+**🛡️ DetoxHook is now production-ready with comprehensive testing coverage across all environments and proven MEV protection capabilities!**